-Music activates the array of neurons across the corpus collosum, creating a state of communicable harmony between the two hemispheres.
+Music improves brain function because of its ability to activate the array of neurons across the corpus collosum, creating a state of communicable harmony between the two hemispheres.
 The non-verbal melodies stimulate the right hemisphere while the singing stimulates the language center housed in our left brain.(3)

 With the potential to alter an individual’s conscious state, music therapy can shift an individual’s perception of time and stimulates emotions and memories.
 Music boosts endorphin release which in turn lifts our spirits and triggers positive emotional responses and senses of euphoria.

 Music improves brain function and boosts creative energies through alpha and theta waves.
 Influxes of alpha waves offer feelings of enhanced creativity, while theta waves are affiliated with learning, dreaming, and relaxing.